Dynamical stability and Lyapunov exponents for holomorphic endomorphisms of CP(k): Siegel discs and bifurcations

-In order to obtain Theorem \ref{main2}, it essentially remains to investigate if the repelling $J$-cycles of $f$ move holomorphically when $f$ admits an equilibrum web.
-To this purpose we shall use Corollary \ref{corSiegBif} and show how a Siegel disc may appear when a repelling $J$-cycle fails to move holomorphically.
+Our main goal here is to end the proof of Theorem \ref{main2}.
+We only have to establish the implication (C)$\Rightarrow$(A).
+To this purpose, we shall use Corollary \ref{corSiegBif} and show how a Siegel disc may appear when a repelling $J$-cycle fails to move holomorphically.